rosborn92/stripe-hs-integration/README.md

 ## Help

 in the utils folder, you will find a products.js file where a utility function handles a switch case for products.
-Stripe uses test data where the products used in this app have different product id's depending on whether the app is running locally or in production.
-Similarly, Stripe uses a test and live Secret Key that almost be configured depending on the environment.
+Stripe products have different product id's depending on whether the developer is using live or test data.
+This can easily be toggled by commenting out the handleProd function that you don't want to use and un-commenting the one you do want to use.
+Similarly, Stripe uses a test and live Secret Key that also must be configured depending on the environment.
+This can be toggled by commenting/un-commenting the line in index.js that invokes Stripe.
 Lastly, the endpoints described above should never have to change for the production app but will need to be updated each time a dev fires up the app on a new NGROK tunnel, as each occasion returns a unique URL.
 ```